 Lewisburg in Marshall County, Tennessee — The American South (East South Central)

 Location.
-35° 27.013′ N, 86° 47.26′ W. Marker is in Lewisburg, Tennessee, in Marshall County.
-Marker is on North 1st Avenue north of East Church Street, on Touch for map.
-Marker is at or near this postal address: 205 N 1st Ave, Lewisburg TN 37091, United States of America.
+35° 28.774′ N, 86° 48.406′ W. Marker is in Lewisburg, Tennessee, in Marshall County.
+Marker is at the intersection of New Columbia Highway (U.S. 431) and Tennessee Road 50, on the right when traveling north on New Columbia Highway.
+Touch for map.
+Marker is at or near this postal address: 1498 New Columbia Hwy, Lewisburg TN 37091, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Jones Training School (approx. 2 miles away); 1949 Whiteway Lighting System (approx. 2.3 miles away); Dixie Theater (approx. 2.3 miles away); Abner Houston (approx. 2.3 miles away); The Historic Ladies Rest Room (approx. 2.3 miles away); Civil War in Marshall County (approx. 2.3 miles away); Marshall County Confederate Memorial (approx. 2.3 miles away); Desert Shield / Desert Storm Monument (approx. 2.3 miles away).
 Touch for a list and map of all markers in Lewisburg.

 James Ewing and his sister Eleanor came to what was Bedford County, Tennessee from Virginia in the early 1800s.
 They settled on a tract of land of about one thousand acres and constructed a log house where they lived at the time of the arrival of their nephew James V. Ewing in the mid 1820s.
 The farm was productive enough to warrant the introduction of slaves by 1822.
 James Ewing died in 1826 and their nephew helped Eleanor run the farm until her death in 1831.